Using the non-hydrodynamic mode to study the onset of hydrodynamic behavior in ultraperipheral symmetric nuclear collisions: Formalism

-Fig.(\ref{fig:pT_spectra}) shows the $p_T$ spectra of pions($\pi^+$) obtained with the two mentioned initial conditions along with the measured $p_T$ spectra.
-We see a better match for IPGlasma.
-All the generated spectra comply to experimental values only in low $p_T$ regime, where the hydrodynamic mode operates.
+Fig. \ref{fig:pT_spectra} shows the $p_T$ spectra of pions($\pi^+$) produced for the two mentioned collision systems along with corresponding experimentally measured $p_T$ spectra.
+The generated spectra adequately comply with experimental values only in low $p_T$ regime, where the hydrodynamic mode operates.
+The energy density profile plotted as a function of transverse coordinate from IPGlasma had to be scaled before being used in hydrodynamics.
+Fig. \ref{fig:ed} shows this scaled energy density distribution.
+This fixed the energy density scaling parameter such that the produced $p_T$ spectra and the maxima of rapidity spectra($dN/dy$) at each centrality matches with the corresponding experimental measured data for both collision systems.